Jorgy-hub/Arcane/docs/LeagueClient.md

 * <mark style="background-color: #525252; color: white; padding: 5px; border-radius:5px;"> region </mark>
 The Region string of the Client.
 ### Return Value
-A Promise containing a <mark style="background-color: #525252; color: white; padding: 5px; border-radius:5px;">LeagueEntry</mark>  Class Object.
+A Promise containing an Array of <mark style="background-color: #525252; color: white; padding: 5px; border-radius:5px;">LeagueEntry</mark>  Class Objects.

 ___

 <a name="getSummonerMasteries"></a>
 ### <mark style="background-color: #525252; color: white; padding: 5px; border-radius:5px;"> LeagueClient.getSummonerMasteries </mark>
-Use this function to Get the League Summoner Profile.
+Use this Function to Get the List of Masteries of a Summoner.
 ```js
 LeagueClient.getSummonerMasteries(id: string, region: string );
 ```